-From Renee on October 31st, 2007 in Green Remodeling
+From Tim Peterson on October 31, 2007 in Green Remodeling

 Numerous rating systems, standards, and best practices exist through government programs to assess and regulate the amount of energy used on residential and commercial levels.
 These rating systems are designed to help ordinary homeowners like you and me understand and manage energy usage.
 Quite often, though, we forget that these programs exist and are out there to help us.
 To refresh our memories, this article will provide an overview of some of the primary energy ratings systems used in the U.S.